Complications from the Misuse of Laxatives and Diuretics

 Kidney Disturbances

 Prolonged laxative abuse is associated with chronic kidney disease.
-Renal function is reduced by a combination of several factors, including the volume depletion that results from severe laxative abuse, hypokalemia, rhabdomyolysis and hyperuricemia (excess of uric acid in the blood).The repeated bouts of hypokalemia contribute to a condition called hypokalemic nephropathy, which may be irreversible and lead to chronic kidney disease, even possibly hemodialysis, in worst case scenarios.
+Renal function can be reduced by a combination of several factors, including the volume depletion that results from severe laxative abuse, hypokalemia, rhabdomyolysis and hyperuricemia (excess of uric acid in the blood).The repeated bouts of hypokalemia contribute to a condition called hypokalemic nephropathy, which may be irreversible and lead to chronic kidney disease or hemodialysis.

 Hyponatremia & Central Pontine Myelinolysis (CPM)

 There are no proven methods of treatment of CPM outside of supportive treatments, thus the need to avoid development of this complication in the first place.
-The actual mechanism by CPM occurs is not fully understood, but the rapid increase in sodium concentration pulls water from brain cells which destroys myelin sheath (a substance that protects nerve fibers) and sometimes the nerve cells themselves.
-The pons (the structure that links the brain to the spinal cord) is particularly susceptible to myelinolysis, but other portions of the brain can be affected in a minority of cases (extrapontine myelinolysis).
+The actual mechanism by which CPM occurs is not fully understood, but the rapid increase in sodium concentration pulls water from brain cells which destroys myelin (a substance that protects nerve fibers) and sometimes the nerve cells themselves.
+The pons (the structure that links the brain to the spinal cord) is particularly susceptible to myelinolysis.

 Cathartic Colon